-When model has been completely assembled it must be checked for center the midpoint of the wing tips and lift model to see whether it balances.
-If tan has a tendency to drop it denotes tail heaviness which may be ercome by adding a little weight to nose of ship.
+When model has been completely assembled it must be checked for center of gravity balance before a trial flight is attempted.
+Place the forefingers at the midpoint of the top wing tips and lift model to see whether it balances.
+If tail has a tendency to drop it denotes tail heaviness which may be overcome by adding a little weight to nose of ship.
 If nose has a tendency to point downward, add a little weight to tail.
 Use this procedure until proper balance is attained.
 Tacks or pins can be inserted into front or rear of model to produce proper balance.
 When plane remains horizontal, while suspended on finger tips, it can be considered balanced.
-A few short trial glides should be made AFTER the model has been properly balanced (not before).
-When gliding, if ship has tendency to climb and if it does not make a gradual glide downward, it indicates that tail is still a little too heavy.
+A few short trial glides should be made AFTER the model has been properly balanced, (not before).
+When gliding, if ship has tendency to climb and if it does not make a gradual glide downward, it indicates that the list of the same and the s that tail is still a little too heavy.
 This must be offset by additional weight at front of model.
 To be certain that ship is correctly balanced, hold it, unwound, in position for launching and if the glide after leaving the hand is steady and consistent and goes forward 10 or 15 feet, ship can be considered as making a normal glide.
-Model is now ready for its trial flight.
-When Launch it with the gliding the ship do not launch it upward. nose pointed slightly downward which permits gravity to take effect.
+Model is now ready for its trial fields. flight.
+When gliding the ship do not launch it upward. it with the nose pointed slightly downward which permits gravity to take effect.
 Before trying a powered flight it is advisable to test motor by winding propeller with right forefinger.
 Permit rubber motor to unwind completely, two or three times.
 At this time check trueness of propeller rotation.
 While turning propeller and thus winding rubber motor, hold model firmly by its noseblock.
 The proper number of turns for rubber motor is attained when its coils or twists are fairly small and tight.

-Save Your Plan and Colored Portrait Step No. 23 Although your model is finished your plan PROPER is still complete or intact.
+Save Your Plan and Colored Por-Step No. 24 trait on Box Although your model is finished your plan PROPER is still complete or intact.
 That is, no parts or templates should have been cut from it.
 Therefore, it can be looked over for small, possibly forgotten details.

 Carefully remove the colored portrait from packing box.
-With razor blade, slit rear of plan along dotted diagonal lines in detailed instruction section.
-Insert corners of colored portrait into slits as you would a photo-
+With razor blade, slit rear of plan along dotted diagonal lines in detailed instruction